w3c/wai-people-use-web/_people-use-web/tools-techniques-input.md

 - Mouse and keyboard with software that compensates for hand tremor;
 - Speech recognition and other hands-free interaction.

-The examples given in this section are not a complete list of all the ways that people interact with digital content.
+The examples given in this section are not a complete list of all the ways that people interact with digital technology.

 {::nomarkdown}
 {% include box.html type="end" %}